 Puerto Vallarta party boat

-One of the most fun things you can do in PV is rent a private boat.
+One of the most fun things you can do in Puerto Vallarta is rent a private boat.
 There are tons of options to choose from depending on your group size and budget.
+All of these tours leave from the Marina:

 🤿 Go on a snorkeling trip to Isla Marietas, one of the best places to see wildlife in Puerto Vallarta.

-🌅 Take a sunset cruise along the Banderas Bay, with cocktails and cheese as you watch the sun dip into the Pacific Ocean.
+🌅 Take a sunset cruise along Banderas Bay with cocktails and cheese as you watch the sun dip into the Pacific Ocean.

 🌊 Take a jet ski ride over the waves of Los Muertos and the village of Mismaloya.

-We rented the Chica Loca party boat for a double birthday bash for a group of 50 friends, and it was the best day ever.
+We rented the Chica Loca party boat for a double birthday bash for 50 friends, and it was the best day ever.
+Check out what the boat tour looks like in the video below.

 golfing in marina vallarta